 Start planning your tropical getaway now—these are the best beaches in the world, according to Condé Nast Traveler readers in our latest Readers’ Choice Awards survey.

-- Bohol travel blog — The fullest guide to explore Bohol Island, Philippines
+- Tioman Island travel blog — The fullest guide to explore Tioman Island of Malaysia

 These are top 20 most beautiful beaches in the world.